Mediation

 How to Obtain Mediation Training

 Mediation training is an investment in professional development and requires a commitment of time and money.
 Costs can range from several hundred to several thousand dollars, depending on whether an individual chooses an all-volunteer community mediation program or training provided by a public or private organization.
-In Kentucky, mediation training is available through private training organizations and community mediation programs.
+Mediation training is available through colleges and universities, private training organizations and community mediation programs.

 Research training programs carefully to determine the quality of the program.
 Find out what you can about the type of mediation work the trainers do, the kinds of cases they mediate, how long they been mediating and how many individuals they have trained.
 It is helpful to know how long the organization has been providing training services.